 My perspective on life and work is global.
 I lived and worked in Europe (Switzerland and Germany) for 10 years.
 I am always keen to collaborate with individuals and brands with global aspirations.

-His services focus on communications strategy development, media training, PR execution, coaching, workshops and events, primarily for the higher education, research and entrepreneurial communities.
-His current and past clients include College Advising Corps; Duke Corporate Education; Duke University Center on Globalization, Governance & Competitiveness; Geneva Centre for Security Policy; IEDC Bled School of Management; IMD; Montreux School of Business; Nestle; North American Society for the Sociology of Sport; North Carolina State University’s Emerging Issues Initiative; Seattle University; University of Tor Vergata in Rome; and VIF International Education.
+Current and past clients include College Advising Corps; Duke Corporate Education; Duke University Center on Globalization, Governance & Competitiveness; Duke University Center for Advanced Hindsight; Geneva Centre for Security Policy; IEDC Bled School of Management; IMD; London Business School; Montreux School of Business; Nestle; North American Society for the Sociology of Sport; North Carolina State University’s Emerging Issues Initiative; RTI International Seattle University; University of Tor Vergata in Rome; and VIF International Education.

 He is the author of Maximize Your Impact: How Academics Can Communicate Knowledge Through Traditional and Digital Media and host of the Learning & Development Stories podcast.